fcaporuscio/informer/README.md

 need to install these.
 These dependencies are stored in the **openmeteo** group.

-The requirements can be installed using uv by using one of the two options below:
+The requirements can be installed using uv by any of the following:

 ```sh
 # Install all the requirements